thulanirex/zamtel-mobile-money-php-sdk/README.md

 ### Zamtel Mobile Money API Integration

 This repository contains PHP classes for integrating with the Zamtel Mobile Money API.
-It includes two classes: MobileMoneyController and BusinessToCustomer.
-Both classes provide methods for making charge requests to the API, with the BusinessToCustomer class also supporting business-to-customer transactions.
+It includes two classes: CollectPayment and DisbursePayment.
+Both classes provide methods for making charge requests to the API, with the DisbursePayment class also supporting business-to-customer transactions.

 ### Getting Started